develax/RazorExpress/README.md

 > * Saturday
 ____

-:sparkles: *The Express server app with Razor template engine works!* :sparkles:
+*The Express server app with Razor template engine works!* :thumbsup:

 The source code of this example is available in [RazorExpressExample](https://github.com/DevelAx/RazorExpressExample) repository.